-- On the first day of your exam, you will be fitted with a small monitoring device that is about the size of a small radio, attached to a belt.
+- On the first day of your exam, you will be fitted with a belt that holds a small monitoring device that is about the size of a small radio.

-- It will be hooked to a blood pressure cuff on your arm and will measure your blood pressure throughout the day.
-The device can be worn underneath clothing.
+- The device will be hooked up to a blood pressure cuff on your arm and will measure your blood pressure throughout the day.
+The device can be worn under clothing.

-- Please be advised the patient is responsible for the cost of this exam at the time of the blood pressure monitor hook-up.
+- Please be advised that you are responsible for the cost of this exam when we hook up the blood pressure monitor.